aaestrada/steerage/README.md

 }
 ```

-In addition, the [Confidence](https://github.com/hapijs/confidence) configuration store will be accessible as `server.app.config`.
+In addition, the configuration will be accessible as `server.app.config`.
 This config object allows access to deep properties:

 ```
 server.app.config.get('my.app.property');